jghiglia2380/Content-updated/Standard-15/15.1/student/day1.md

 *Discussion Question*: Why is it important to have both short-term and long-term goals in your career development plan?

+## Real-World Examples

+### Example 1: From Job to Career - Sarah's Healthcare Journey

+Sarah started working as a receptionist at a local medical clinic right after high school.
+Initially, she viewed it as just a job to pay her bills.
+However, after observing nurses and medical assistants, she became interested in healthcare as a career.

+Sarah created a career development plan:

+**Short-term goals (1-2 years):**
+- Complete prerequisite courses for nursing program while continuing to work
+- Save money for education expenses
+- Gain more direct patient experience by requesting additional responsibilities

+**Mid-term goals (3-5 years):**
+- Complete a nursing degree
+- Earn RN licensure
+- Secure a position in pediatric nursing

+**Long-term goals (5+ years):**
+- Gain specialized experience in pediatric oncology
+- Earn a master's degree to become a pediatric nurse practitioner
+- Eventually work in a children's hospital or specialized clinic

+Sarah's journey demonstrates how a job can be the first step toward discovering and building a fulfilling career.
+By setting SMART goals, pursuing education, and strategically building experience, she transformed her initial job into a meaningful career path.

+### Example 2: Exploring Multiple Paths - Miguel's Career Exploration Process

+Miguel, a high school junior interested in technology, wasn't sure what specific career to pursue.
+He used the following process to explore his options:

+1. **Self-assessment:** Miguel identified his strengths (problem-solving, communication, creativity) and interests (coding, design, helping others use technology).

+2. **Career research:** Using the Occupational Outlook Handbook, Miguel researched several careers:
+   - Software Developer
+   - UX/UI Designer
+   - IT Support Specialist
+   - Computer Science Teacher

+3. **Informational interviews:** Miguel contacted professionals in each field through his school's alumni network.
+These conversations revealed that UX/UI design would best combine his technical and creative interests.

+4. **SMART goal setting:** Miguel created specific goals:
+   - Complete an online UX design course within 6 months
+   - Create a portfolio with 3 design projects by the end of the school year
+   - Apply for a design internship for the summer
+   - Research college programs with strong UX/UI design components

+By systematically exploring his options and setting specific goals, Miguel was able to identify a career path that aligned with his interests and strengths, giving his education and early job experiences a clear purpose and direction.

+## Reflection Prompt

+Think about a career field that interests you.
+What steps would you need to take to transform that interest into a viable career path?
+Consider the education, skills, and experiences you would need to acquire.
+How might your personal values and desired lifestyle influence your career choices and goals?

 ## Career Path Planner Skill Builder

 Now it's time to begin developing your own career path plan using the Career Path Planner skill builder.
 This interactive tool will help you create a comprehensive plan that includes: